chas-academy/u04-todo-app-axelra82/README.md

 If for whatever reason the installer doesn't work, or you prefer to configure the app manually you will need to:

-- Install database using SQL in [create.sql](/backend/API/Endpoint/Configure/create.sql)
+- Setup database using SQL in [create.sql](/backend/API/Endpoint/Configure/create.sql)
 - Make sure database settings are correct in [configured.json](/public/configured.json) and change "configured" to `true` (boolean)

 ## Assignment - u04 TO-DO-APP